Oia20/artPortfolio/README.md

 It uses supabase for auth and a hosted DB.

-The frontend is hosted with firebase hosting with cloudflare for domain + protection.
+The frontend is hosted with firebase hosting

+cloudflare for domain + protection.

 Stack-